ANUBHAV2935/netflix-gpt/README.md

   - we have updated the store
   - then we have embaded the youtube video and make it mute and autoplay
   - we include add some tailwind property and make it beautifull
+  - first up all we need to add a button and which is navigate to the page
+  - adding the multilinual language
+  - gpt search bar
+  - gpt search pages
+  - integrated gpt api
+  - adding tailwind css
+  -